Berkeley-MDes/tdf-fa24-chantalmartinez/README.md

 <img width="1000" alt="TechDesign" src="assets/TechDesign.png">

-This week I found a very cool tool like Adam, it is called Zoo: https://text-to-cad.zoo.dev
+Here is my hoemwork for this week along with the description of how and why I think that these two ecocystems in my life are connected to each other:

 <img width="1000" alt="Ecosystems" src="assets/Ecosystems.jpg">

-This diagram represents my daily interactions within my health and fitness and personal device ecosystems.
-At the center is my smartphone, which serves as the primary hub for collecting and sharing data.
-Wearable devices sync data such as steps and heart rate to mobile apps, allowing for easy tracking of fitness goals.
-I log my nutrition data within these apps, which can also share this information with my nutritionist for tailored advice.
+Speculation

-Social media platforms are integrated into my routine, where I share my progress and receive encouragement from online communities.
-Feedback loops are evident, as the data collected influences my future fitness and dietary decisions, while support from peers motivates me to stay consistent.
-Overall, this ecosystem highlights the interconnectedness of technology and personal health management.
+This week I found a very cool tool like Adam, it is called Zoo: https://text-to-cad.zoo.dev

 ---